-Reaching its seventh edition, this year’s Neurosurgical Masterclass will mainly focus on the extensive and vital topic of „Vascular Neurosurgery”.
+Reaching its eight edition, this year’s Neurosurgical Masterclass will mainly focus on the extensive topic of „Pediatric Neurosurgery”.

-In addition to the theoretical part, participants will be able to engage in one of our workshops: „Live Surgery” – performed by professor Ioan Ștefan Florian, „Introduction to Microsurgery” – under the guidance of doctor Victor Volovici and the Students’ Surgical Society from Romania, “Basic Surgical Skills” or “Neuroimaging Basics”.
+In addition to the theoretical part, participants will be able to engage in one of our workshops: „Live Surgery” – performed by professor Ioan Ștefan Florian, „Introduction to Microsurgery” – under the guidance of doctor Victor Volovici and the Students’ Surgical Society from Romania, “Basic Surgical Skills” or “Neuroanatomical Dissection”.

-If you want to be up to date with how the Masterclass unfolds, you can follow our facebook page and event: https://www.facebook.com/neurosurgicalmasterclass/
+If you want to be up to date with how the Masterclass unfolds, you can follow our facebook page and event.